MicrosoftDocs/msix-docs/msix-src/packaging-tool/package-conversion-cli.md

 <div class="nextstepaction"><p><a class="x-hidden-focus" href="https://www.microsoft.com/en-us/p/msix-packaging-tool/9n5lw3jbcxkf" data-linktype="external">Get MSIX Packaging Tool</a></p></div>

-To create a new MSIX package for your application, run the MsixPackagingTool.exe create-package command in a Command prompt window.
+To create a new MSIX package for your application, run the MsixPackagingTool.exe create-package command in an administrator Command prompt window.

 Here are the parameters that can be passed as command line arguments: